-How to fix Mimic launch issues on Linux
+How to fix Mimic start issues on Linux

-If Mimic isn’t launching or keeps crashing on Linux, it might be because you're using the root user.
+If Mimic isn’t starting or keeps crashing on Linux, it might be because you're using the root user.
 Chromium-based browsers, like Mimic, aren’t built to run with root privileges, which causes these issues.

-To fix this, make sure you’re launching Mimic profiles under a standard user account.
+To fix this, make sure you’re starting Mimic profiles under a standard user account.
 This ensures everything works smoothly and avoids crashes.
 Simple as that! 🚀

 Here’s how to switch from the root user to a standard user on Linux: